odongogames/monkee/README.md

 # MONKEE

 Monkee is a platformer game developed using the Phaser 3 game engine.
 Players control a monkey that jumps from tree to tree and collects bananas.
 The game is a side-scroller that goes from left to right.
-This game was made for the itch.io 20 second game jam (add link here).
+This game was made for the itch.io 20 second game jam [link](https://odongo.itch.io/monkee).

 ## Game Modes